 The student who struggles with reading, writing, and/or spelling often puzzles teachers and parents.
 The student displays average ability to learn in the absence of print; however, the student continues to struggle with some or all of the many facets of reading and spelling.
 This student may be a student with dyslexia.

-If you suspect dyslexia, you should contact your child’s teacher, campus counselor or dyslexia representatives, or the Dalhart ISD Dyslexia Coordinator, Stacy Batenhorst, 806-244-0956.
+If you suspect dyslexia, you should contact your child’s teacher, campus counselor or dyslexia representatives, or the Dalhart ISD Dyslexia Coordinator, Deborah Dunham, 806-244-0956.

 Please refer to the Parent Help Page